Introduction to MySQL Foreign Key

 SELECT * FROM TEACHER_SUBJECT_DETAILS;

-If we perform delete on the parent table then the child table will be delete as well, as we have mention CASCADE action on deletion.
+If we perform delete on the parent table, the child table will also be deleted, as we have mentioned CASCADE action on deletion.
 Let us delete the row of value T_ID = 2 from the parent table “Teacher_D” and we can see that the row will be deleted in the child table “teacher_subject_details”.

 SELECT * FROM TEACHER_D;